 Cristina Ramirez is a Los Angeles based multimedia artist and music enthusiast, originally from Pearblossom, CA. After moving to LA in 2009 to attend Loyola Marymount University, Cristina began volunteering at the on campus radio station, KXLU 88.9 FM, as part of the video crew filming and editing live performances.
 Her creative endeavors extended to DJing a weekly show and handling promotions and publicity for the radio station.
 She graduated in 2012 with a BA in Studio Arts with an emphasis in Screen Printing.

-Cristina currently works in the online and tour publicity department for The Planetary Group, manages several LA musical groups, and exhibits her artwork and zines in local art spaces and galleries.
+Cristina currently works as a Project Manager for The Planetary Group, manages several LA musical groups, and exhibits her artwork and zines in local art spaces and galleries.
 Her interests include petting cats, using Domino’s Pizza Tracker, and watching Bob’s Burgers.

 Kyle was born in a small Michigan town, working his way to the majestic scenes of the Detroit suburbs.
 Later moving to Lansing, he got involved in radio at the student-run college radio station The Impact WDBM East Lansing and as an Executive Producer at a Lansing political talk station.
 He rose through the ranks of WDBM, starting as a lowly engineer, graduating to Office Manager and eventually becoming Program Director.
 After obtaining a Bachelor’s in Digital Media & Technology, a Bachelor’s in Psychology, and a Minor in General Business & Management, he drove 33 hours straight to Los Angeles and nestled in the warm bosom of The Planetary Group.
 After serving his time as an intern, he decided to put his writing skills to work in the online publicity and tour department, where he currently resides.